SS Bretagne (1951): Career with SGTM

-After two brief shakedown cruises, SS Bretagne began her maiden voyage at Marseille on 14 February 1952, traveling to Genoa, Naples, Barcelona, Dakar, Bahia, Rio de Janeiro, concluding in Buenos Aires.
+After two brief shakedown cruises, SS Bretagne began her maiden voyage at Marseille on 14 February 1952, traveling to Genoa, Naples, Barcelona, Dakar, Bahia, Rio de Janeiro, Santos, Montevideu, concluding in Buenos Aires.
 Bretagne joined Provence in liner and immigration service from Europe to South America.
 Fine accommodations met First class passengers, but the majority of the ship's berths were for third and fourth class passengers, the latter sleeping in large communal dormitories segregated by sex.
 These berths were mainly filled with poor Italian emigrants seeking a new start in South America.

 Career with Chandris Lines

 Declining interest in tourism and immigration led SGTM to offer SS Bretagne and SS Provence out to charter.
 At the same time, Anthony Chandris was looking to add a second liner to serve the Chandris Lines route between Greece and Australia.
 Bretagne was selected by reason of her third boiler and extra speed; 18 November 1960 saw the signing of a year-long charter contract with option to buy.
 The French seamen's union would continue to serve aboard Bretagne during that year and for six months following purchase.
-Sister ship SS Provence was chartered then purchased by Costa Line, who renamed her Enrico Costa.
+Sister ship SS Provence was chartered then purchased by Costa Cruises, who renamed her Enrico C..

 A major refit for SS Bretagne was undertaken in Genoa in January 1961 in order to eliminate third and fourth class berths and make room for 1,050 tourist class passengers.
 A second swimming pool was installed and air conditioning was brought to all the passenger areas, not just first class.
 In May, when the conversion was complete, Bretagne sailed to Boston under a new sub-charter contract with Caribbean Cruise Line to begin cruise ship service between New England and the Caribbean on 9 June 1961.
 Though passengers weren't too pleased with poor Caribbean Cruise Line service standards, Anthony Chandris was satisfied with the new interior layout.
 He purchased the Bretagne on 20 September 1961 in Southampton for UK£3 million, two months before his charter contract was to end.